robbertl/robbertl.github.io/about.md

 ---
 layout: page
 title: About
-tagline: Find our more about SocialWelfareAppeal.ie
+tagline: Find our more about us
-description: The SocialWelfareAppealie website provides information and details in relation to making Social Welfare Appeals in Ireland.
+description: This is where the descriptionof the page goes.
 permalink: /about/
 ---